yameens/i-agent/INNGEST_ORCHESTRATION.md

 # Inngest Durable Orchestration

-This document describes the durable orchestration system built with Inngest for the Diligence Dialer platform.
+This document describes the durable orchestration system built with Inngest for the Rondo platform (Continuous Consumer Intelligence).

 ## Overview